ecell/ecell4_base/README.md

 conda install -c ecell ecell4_base
 ```

-### Google Colab and Linux environment where you can NOT use conda
+### Linux environment where you can NOT use conda

 ```
-pip install ecell4_base
+python3 -m pip install ecell4_base
 ```

 ### If you want to compile ecell4_base by yourself